 Lead Coordinator, 2008–present

-The New England Secondary School Consortium (newenglandssc.org) is a five-state partnership working to promote forward-thinking innovations in secondary education across the New England region.
-The partner states—Connecticut, Maine, New Hampshire, Rhode Island, and Vermont—have made a shared commitment to support proficiency-based graduation decisions, personalized learning pathways, and student-centered accountability systems, among other strategies.
+The New England Secondary School Consortium (newenglandssc.org) is a six-state partnership working to promote forward-thinking innovations in secondary education across the New England region.
+The partner states—Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont—have made a shared commitment to support proficiency-based graduation decisions, personalized learning pathways, and student-centered accountability systems, among other strategies.
 The Consortium’s ultimate goal is to ensure that every public high school student receives an education that prepares them for success in the colleges, careers, and communities of the 21st century.
 As the initiative’s lead coordinator, the Great Schools Partnership provides technical assistance, logistical support, and school-improvement expertise to the initiative’s state agencies and partners.
 The Consortium is funded by the Nellie Mae Education Foundation, the largest philanthropy in New England focused exclusively on education, in partnership with the Bill & Melinda Gates Foundation.
 The Rhode Island Foundation and the Davis Family Foundation in Maine have provided grants to the Consortium to support school-improvement work in their states, including school participation in the League of Innovative Schools.

 Smaller Learning Communities Program Contract